-132. As they were enclosing of Scione, Perdiccas Perdiccas maksent a herald to the Athenian commanders and the Athenian concluded a peace with the Athenians, upon hatred to Brasidas about the retreat made out of Lyncus: having then immediately begun to treat of the same.
-For it happened also at this time that Ischa- 1 [" And Perdiccas (for it happened &c.) partly" &c.]
-IV.
+132. As they were enclosing of Scione, Perdiccas sent a herald to the Athenian commanders and concluded a peace with the Athenians, upon hatred to Brasidas about the retreat made out of Lyncus: having then immediately begun to treat of the same.
+For 1 it happened also at this time that Ischagoras a Lacedæmonian was leading an army of foot unto Brasidas.
+And Perdiccas, partly because Nicias advised him, seeing 1 the peace was made, to give some clear token that he would be firm, and partly because he himself desired not that the Peloponnesians should come any more into his territories, wrought with his hosts year ix.

-YEAR IX.
 A. C. 423.
-Or.
-89, 1, 2.
+Ol.
+89. 1.
+2.